marshal363/The-btc-insurance-company/docs/new/bithedge-bitcoin-protection-variables-analysis.md

-# BitHedge: Bitcoin-Native Protection Variables Analysis
+# The Bitcoin Insurance Company: Bitcoin-Native Protection Variables Analysis

 ## Executive Summary

-As Senior Bitcoin Product Designer for BitHedge, I've conducted a thorough analysis of how to translate complex options contract variables into Bitcoin-native protection concepts.
+As Senior Bitcoin Product Designer for The Bitcoin Insurance Company, I've conducted a thorough analysis of how to translate complex options contract variables into Bitcoin-native protection concepts.
 Building on our success in reimagining expiration dates as a tiered, Bitcoin-aware protection duration system, this document examines other key options variables that need similar transformation to create a truly accessible Bitcoin protection experience.

 For each variable, I analyze the challenges, propose Bitcoin-native alternatives, and provide implementation recommendations that emphasize clarity, familiarity, and alignment with Bitcoin principles.
 This approach extends our core design philosophy: transforming sophisticated financial instruments into intuitive protection tools for everyday Bitcoin holders without compromising on functionality.